Senior Developer vs Lead Developer: Which One Do You Need?

 In general, if leadership is a primary role responsibility, you need a lead developer.
 Lead devs are responsible for helping design projects and coordinating with other departments.

-On the other hand, if a role is more focused on programming, you can look for a senior developer.
-Senior developers can provide mentorship and technical knowledge, but their primary responsibility is writing code.
+Alternatively, if a role focuses more on programming, you can look for a senior developer.
+Senior developers or software engineers can provide mentorship and technical knowledge, but their primary responsibility is writing code and architecture.
 They typically don't interact heavily with other divisions within the company.

 Whether you need a senior developer or a lead developer, you have a significant gap in your team.
-The sooner you fill that open position, the sooner your development team can get back to working at their full potential.
+The sooner you fill that open position, the sooner your development team can return to working at their full potential.
 That's where Revelo can help.

-Revelo makes it easy to find remote developers for your business.
+Revelo makes it easy to find and hire remote developers for your business.
 With Revelo, you can sort senior developer vs. lead developer candidates by their expertise and experience, so you can immediately identify the application developers that will work in your company.
-Revelo also vets every developer on the platform, so you can trust that your top pick's skills have been verified by experts.
-Start exploring qualified candidates for your open developer positions today at Revelo.
+Revelo also vets every developer on the platform, so you can trust that experts have verified your top candidate's skills.
+Start exploring qualified candidates for your open developer positions today.

 Need to source and hire remote software developers?